awsdocs/aws-java-developer-guide/doc_source/examples-iam-account-aliases.rst

    :lines: 26-33
    :dedent: 8

-see the :sdk-examples-java-iam:`complete example <listaccountaliases.java>`.
+see the :sdk-examples-java-iam:`complete example <ListAccountAliases.java>`.

-deleting an account alias
+Deleting an account alias
 =========================

 To delete your account's alias, call the |iamclient|'s :methodname:`deleteAccountAlias` method.
 When